cube-inc/cube-vue-modal/README.md

 # Project setup
 yarn install

-# Compiles and hot-reloads for development – Run the demo
+# Compiles and hot-reloads for demo web site development
 yarn run serve

 # Compiles and minifies for production